 - Amount: $50,000 to $600,000

 An SBA (Small Business Administration) loan is when the SBA acts as a partial guarantor for a loan provided by a traditional bank or credit union.
 The SBA is a government agency dedicated to assisting small businesses.
 And because the SBA guarantees they’ll pay part of the loan if the business defaults on the payments, banks are more willing to loan to businesses that would otherwise be deemed too high a risk to lend to.

 - Term: 5 – 25 years

 Similar in function to a credit card, a business line of credit provides companies with a loan they can use whenever needed.
 Because the business doesn’t receive money upfront, interest is only applied to the amount the business is currently using.
-If the business pays off all (or a portion of) their balance, they can deduct the funds again.
+If the business pays off all (or a portion) of their balance, they will not owe any interest and they’ll continue to have access to the full amount.
 The main difference between a business line of credit and a business credit card is that the line of credit can be applied to a wider range of expenses.

 - Amount: $5,000 to $200,000

 - Term: 1 – 5 years